Olical/tm-challenge/README.md

 This is my first time ever building something with React so I've learnt a lot along the way.
 I've wanted to use it for a long time and this seemed like a good opportunity to try it out, it may mean that I'm not following every pattern yet though.

+As you may be able to tell, I'm no designer right now.
+I focussed on learning React / Flux / Reflux and applying that to the problem domain.
+Any kind of CSS was an afterthought for this.
+Hand me a design, I can build it.
+Let me roam free and I'll probably make something hideous, as with many JavaScript oriented developers.

 ## Key requirements

  * List of items